SekiAlpha/Arma-3-Server-Run-Scripts/README.md

 # \Profiles\Default\Users\
  This directory contains the different server side profiles.
 These profiles control the in game settting like if people can crosshairs.

+# \Profiles\Default\
+  This is just an example of a headless client profile directory.
+Inside it contains the User directory.

+# \Profiles\Default\Users\
+ This directory contains the different headless client profiles.
+Ussually nothing has to be edited here.